olive-robotics/bots_bento_icra24/docs/rulebook.md

 ###### 3.2.8.1

 2x April Tags will be installed on each side and on each KLT.
-In this example for two KLT it will be 16 Tags.
+In this example for a KLT it will be 8 Tags.
 The id for all Tags will be same and you can identify the side or front from distance between each April Tag.

 ![3.png](/images/klt_simple.png "4.png")